-CAPL has filed a petition before the Central Electricity Regulatory Commission (CERC) for referring the dispute to arbitration and the petition is currently pending adjudication before CERC.
-This has been shown as receivable from procurers (Refer note 3.5 (e)).
+RPL to approach this Hon'ble Commission with a substantive petition.
+Accordingly substantive petition is filed before CERC which and the petition is currently pending adjudication before CERC.
+This has been shown as receivable from procurer (Refer Note No.3.5(e))

-As per the clause 6.7.1 of SPA among PFC, RPL and CAPL, on termination of PPA under Article 3.3.3 of PPA, PFC has a right to seek transfer of ownership of CAPL to PFC / entity designated by PFC.
-Accordingly, RPL had requested PFC to initiate process of transfer of ownership of CAPL and invite a procurers' meeting in that regard to decide on modalities of transfer.
-As PFC/ procurers' are yet to take action on the request of CAPL, RPL has filed a writ petition in DHC for direction to PFC/ procurers' to buyback the SPV.
+As per the terms of SPA among PFC, RPL and CAPL, on termination of PPA under Article 3.3.3 of PPA, PFC has a right to seek transfer of ownership of CAPL to PFC / entity designated by PFC.
+Accordingly, RPL has requested PFC to initiate process of transfer of ownership of CAPL and invite a procurers' meeting in that regard to decide on modalities of transfer.
+As PFC/ Procurers are yet to take action on the request of CAPL, R-Power has filed a Writ Petition in DHC for direction to PFC/ Procurers to buyback the SPV.
 Next date of hearing is awaited.

-Government of Andhra Pradesh (GoAP), citing that the project has not been developed for last 10 years; has issued two land resumption orders dated February 25, 2021 and February 27, 2021.
-Aggreived by this, CAPL and RPL have filed a writ petition (5058 of 2021) in High Court of Andhra Pradesh at Amaravati praying for setting aside the relevant land resumption orders.
-The High court vide order dated March 02, 2021 directed both the parties to maintain a "Status Quo".
+Government of Andhra Pradesh, citing that the project has not been developed for last 10 years; has issued three land resumption orders dated July 22, 2017, February 25, 2021 and February 27, 2021.
+Aggrieved by this, CAPL and RPL have filed a Writ Petitions (WP 33246 of 2017 and WP 5058 of 2021) in High Court of Andhra Pradesh at Amaravati praying for setting aside the relevant land resumption orders.
+The High Court vide orders dated October 06, 2017 and March 02, 2021 directed both the parties to maintain a "Status Quo".
 Next date of hearing is awaited.